-- local delivery

-- responsiveness to individual needs
+• Responsiveness to individual needs

-- personal experiences of carers of the problems they are helping to resolve,

-it also has some significant disadvantages, such as:
+• Personal experiences of carers of the problems they are helping to resolve, it also has some significant disadvantages, such as:

-- Patriarchy: Feminists have generally pointed to the patriarchal assumptions underlying the establishment of the welfare state (men as the breadwinners and women the homemakers assumptions, as we have seen, that have resulted in women being in a weaker position to claim insurance-based benefits in the past); increasingly this criticism has been applied to government involvement in informal care where, as I've noted, family care (a type of emotional, as well as physical, labour) very often means 'care by women'. - Resources: Delivery of informal care is frequently provided 'by the poor, for the poor' in effect, some aspects of the burden of welfare are shifted from government responsibility to family responsibility without a consequent redistribution of resources.
+• Patriarchy: Feminists have generally pointed to the patriarchal assumptions underlying the establishment of the Welfare State (men as the breadwinners and women the homemakers assumptions, as we've seen, that have resulted in women being in a weaker position to claim insurancebased benefits in the past), but increasingly this criticism has been applied to government involvement in informal care where, as we've noted, family care (a type of emotional, as well as physical, labour) very often means "care by women".

+• Resources: Delivery of informal care is frequently provided "by the poor, for the poor" - in effect, some aspects of the burden of welfare are shifted from government responsibility to family responsibility without a consequent redistribution of resources.